edandersen/infinitas-now-playing/readme.md

+# DISCONTINUED - use Reflux instead

+Stop using this app and use [Reflux](https://github.com/olji/Reflux) instead.
+It's much better and has a load more options.
+Go and give them a Star!

 # Infinitas Now Playing

 This quick and dirty app reads the memory of Beatmania IIDX Infinitas and writes the currently playing song title (and English / 16Seg title), genre and artist to four text files, ready to be read by streaming apps.